top of page

 Once all statues are accurately positioned, an event is triggered-opening a door that allows the player to continue their journey.
 This puzzle enhances the gameplay experience by introducing spatial reasoning and lever mechanics while also utilizing the light mechanic to add a layer of strategic complexity.
 This approach builds on the core interaction skills developed in the previous puzzle and encourages players to think critically about their actions.

-PUZZLE 3: MOUNT AND PRESSURE PLATE
+MOUNT & PRESSURE PLATE

 In the third puzzle, players use the pressure plate mechanic introduced earlier, now with added complexity.
 Instead of simply dropping an object, they must guide their mount to the pressure plate to activate it.
 This puzzle encourages critical thinking and strategic planning as players explore the relationship between their actions and the mount's positioning to navigate across gaps.

-PUZZLE 4: BRIDGE ACTIVATION SEQUENCE
+BRIDGE ACTIVATION SEQUENCE

 In the fourth puzzle, players utilize the same grab-and-drop mechanic introduced in the first puzzle, but with added complexity.
 Each pressure plate can activate one or more bridges, requiring players to determine the correct sequence to activate these plates in order to cross all the bridges successfully.
 This design challenges players to think critically about their actions and the relationships between the pressure plates and bridges, emphasizing problem-solving skills and strategic planning as they navigate their way across the gaps.